12 Basic Principles of Building Planning

 c) Service Area

-This includes the area of kitchen, dining rooms, bath rooms and toilet
+This includes the area of the kitchen, dining rooms, bathrooms, and toilet.

 The dining room should be close to the kitchen.
 This will make it much easier to carry food.

-Kitchen room should be avoided near living room, bed room, and study room to avoided smoke and smells.
+The kitchen room should be avoided near the living room, bedroom, and study room to avoided smoke and smells.

 d) Circulation Area